chr-krenn/chr-krenn-fhj-ws2017-sd17-pse/README.md

 If you clean your local git repository don't forget to delete the deployment section in the standalone.xml of Wildfly.
 For this purpose search for the standalone.xml in the __~/install/wildfly-10.1.0.Final/standalone/configuration/__ directory.
 Go to the end of the file and delete the __\<deployments\>...\<\/deployments\>__ tag.

 ## UI Testing
-UI tests reside in _src/test/integration/_ and need sample data from _sql/insert.sql_ to be imported in order to be able to run successfully.
 ### Setup Selenium IDE
 * Download Firefox 54: https://ftp.mozilla.org/pub/firefox/releases/54.0/linux-x86_64/en-US/firefox-54.0.tar.bz2
 * Extract files -> delete update & update-settings.ini